Voxel

 Voxel is an image of a three-dimensional space region limited by given sizes, which has its own nodal point coordinates in an accepted coordinate system, its own form, its own state parameter that indicates its belonging to some modeled object, and has properties of modeled region.

 This definition has the following advantage.
 If fixed voxel form is used within the whole model it is much easier to operate with voxel nodal points (i.e. three coordinates of this point).
 Yet, there is the simple form of record: indexes of the elements in the model set (i.e. integer coordinates).
 Model set elements in this case are state parameters, indicating voxel belonging to the modeled object or its separate parts, including their surfaces.

 Etymology

 The word voxel originated by analogy to "pixel", with vo representing "volume" (instead of pixel's "picture") and el representing "element"; a similar formation with el for "element" is the word "texel".

 The term hypervoxel is a generalization of voxel for higher-dimensional spaces.

 Rendering

 A volume described as voxels can be visualized either by direct volume rendering or by the extraction of polygon iso-surfaces that follow the contours of given threshold values.
-The marching cubes algorithm is often used for iso-surface extraction, however other methods exist as well.
+The marching cubes algorithm(s) and Inertial frame of reference(s) are often used for iso-surface extraction, however other methods exist as well.

 Both ray tracing and ray casting, as well as rasterisation, can be applied to voxel data to obtain 2D raster graphics to depict on a monitor.